astronomer/docs/software/install-airgapped.md

 ### Disable outbound email

-Astronomer Software can be configured to not send outbound email.
+You can configure Astronomer Software to not send outbound email.

 :::info